stephendjohnston/stephendjohnston/README.md

 ### Hey there, I'm Stephen!

-I am a full-stack Software Developer based in Guelph, Ontario, Canada. 🇨🇦
+I am a full-stack software developer based in Guelph, Ontario, Canada. 🇨🇦

 I have multiple years of experience in the JavaScript and Ruby ecosystems, as well as experience with various frameworks and AWS.